TanguyLallemand/epistasy-detection-smmb-aco-vns/readme.md

 ## Expected output

 On each data set constituted by one genotype file and his associated phenotype file epistasis pattern is searched using both methods.
-Here is an example of expected output file.
+Here is an example of expected output file :

     # Result from vns
     # Pattern || occurences || chi2-score || p-value || unreliable case